Research

 Collaborative research projects

-Each year, the Institute’s Research Committee selects at least one active internal research project or one collaborative research project with the goal of improving the patient and family care.
+Each year, the Institute’s Research Committee selects at least one active internal research project or one collaborative research project with the goal of improving patient and family care.

 For more information please contact us at info@ispm.ca